mcp352/Codepath-week7-assignment/README.md

 ## Pentesting Report

 1. (Required) Vulnerability Name or ID
-  - [x] Summary: Authenticated SQL injection
+  - [x] Summary: XSS in Media
-    - Vulnerability types:SQLi
+    - Vulnerability types:XSS
     - Tested in version:4.2
     - Fixed in version: 4.7.5
   - [ ] GIF Walkthrough:
-  - [ ] Steps to recreate:
+  - [ ] Steps to recreate: I NO JOKE FOUND THIS ONE MYSELF when you cant find a page there is a wordpress search bar for which you can type in almsot any XSS code and get it to run

 1. (Required) Vulnerability Name or ID
   - [ ] Summary: Post XSS